Amber Tamblyn: Theater

-Tamblyn attended a grade school for the theatrical arts from the age of 5 to 14.
-She was discovered as an actress at the age of 9 when she starred in Pippi Longstocking.
+Tamblyn attended a grade school for the theatrical arts from age 5 to 14.
+She was discovered as an actress at age 9 when she starred in Pippi Longstocking.
 In 2014, she originated the role of Daisy Domergue for the live reading at the Ace Theater in Los Angeles of Quentin Tarantino's The Hateful Eight.
-She was hand picked by Tarantino, a long-time friend, along with fellow cast members Samuel L. Jackson, Kurt Russell, and others.
+She was hand picked by Tarantino, a longtime friend, along with fellow cast members Samuel L. Jackson, Kurt Russell, and others.
 Tamblyn starred in Neil LaBute's Reasons to Be Pretty at the Geffen Playhouse in 2014, which received critical acclaim.

 Tamblyn serves on the board of directors for Soho Rep Theater in New York.

 Writings

-In 2005, Simon & Schuster Children's Publishing published her debut book of poems, written between the ages of 11 and 21, entitled Free Stallion.
-The School Library Journals review states that, "Free Stallion is a compilation of poetry that amounts to a portrait of the artist as a teenager...
+In 2005, Simon & Schuster Children's Publishing published her debut book of poems, Free Stallion, written between the ages of 11 and 21.
+The School Library Journal wrote, "Free Stallion is a compilation of poetry that amounts to a portrait of the artist as a teenager...
 Many of the selections are appropriately self-absorbed but move beyond journalistic catharsis to real insight and stunning language for one so young."
-Poet Laureate Lawrence Ferlinghetti called the book, "A fine, fruitful gestation of throbbingly nascent sexuality, awakened in young new language."
-Tamblyn has toured extensively with poet Derrick C. Brown, including the Lazers of Sexcellence tours.
-In 2008, she was featured in the Write Bloody Publishing anthology, The Last American Valentine: Illustrated Poems to Seduce and Destroy.
+Poet Laureate Lawrence Ferlinghetti called the book "A fine, fruitful gestation of throbbingly nascent sexuality, awakened in young new language."
+In 2008, she was featured in the Write Bloody Publishing anthology The Last American Valentine: Illustrated Poems to Seduce and Destroy.

-In 2009, Manic D. Press published her second collection of poetry, Ditto.
+In 2009, Manic D. Press published her second collection of poetry, Bang Ditto.

-In 2015, HarperCollins published her third collection, a hybrid of poetry and art called "Dark Sparker" which explored the lives and death of child star actresses.
-The book was a large critical success and bestseller, which features accompanying original art from Marilyn Manson, David Lynch, Marcel Dazma, Adrian Tomine, and many others.
-For the book's publication launch in 2015, Tamblyn and the band Yo La Tengo created an hour long poetry and music show incorporating poems from Tamblyn's book.
-They performed the show in New York at Housing Works and in Los Angeles at The Hollywood Forever Cemetery.
+In 2015, HarperCollins published her third collection, Dark Sparkler, a hybrid of poetry and art that explores the lives and deaths of child star actresses.
+A critical success and bestseller, the book features original art by Marilyn Manson, David Lynch, Marcel Dzama, and Adrian Tomine.
+For its publication launch, Tamblyn and the band Yo La Tengo created an hour-long poetry and music show incorporating poems from the book.
+They performed the show in New York at Housing Works and in Los Angeles at the Hollywood Forever Cemetery.

-Tamblyn's first novel, Any Man, was released June 2018.
-Its plot centers on a serial female rapist who preys on men.
-Her second book, a memoir and feminist manifesto titled Era of Ignition, was released in March 2019.
-The book is a personal exploration of feminism during divisive times.